nervosnetwork/rfcs/rfcs/0000-client-block-filter/0000-client-block-filter.md

 This section provides recommendations for light clients to download filters with maximal security.

-Clients SHOULD first sync with the full nodes by verifiying the best chain tip through the fly-client protocol before downloading any filters or filter hashes.
+Clients SHOULD first sync with the full nodes by verifying the best chain tip through the fly-client protocol before downloading any filters or filter hashes.
 Clients SHOULD disconnect any outbound peers whose best chain has significantly less work than the known longest chain.

 Once a client's tip is in sync, it SHOULD download and verify filter hashes for all blocks.
 The client SHOULD send `GetBlockFilterHashes` messages to full nodes and store the filter hashes for each block.
 The client MAY first fetch hashes by sending `GetBlockFilterCheckPoints`.
 The checkpoints allow the client to download filter hashes for different intervals from multiple peers in parallel, verifying each range of 2000 headers against the checkpoints.